A community based contemplative care program for beginners

 3. PRACTICE: Ubumuntu ~ Part 2, Releasing our Hearts

-Week 4 – Compassionate action (Saturday, April 29th)
+Week 4 – The Experience of Death & Compassionate Action (Saturday, April 27th)

 1. PRACTICE: The Practice of Dying ~ the dissolution of the body at death

-4. CLOSING COUNCIL ~ reflections, graduation, invitations, and dedicating our merit.
+4. CLOSING OUR COUNCIL ~ reflections, graduation, invitations, and dedicating our merit.

 *We are grateful to Joan Halifax PhD, Dr. Ira Byock MD, Mr. Frank Ostaseski, and Barbara Karnes, RN for their inspirational tools and guidance.